p-r-s/potential-succotash/README.md

    * What are the GitHub usernames and names of your team members?
        * GitHub username 1: ThatcherLarson      name 1: Thatcher Larson
        * GitHub username 2: p-r-s      name 2: Pooja Sivakumar
-       * GitHub username 3:       name 3:
+       * GitHub username 3: WestonN      name 3: Weston Nelson
        * GitHub username 4:       name 4:
        * GitHub username 5:       name 5:
    * When did you complete this exercise?